tuba-ahmed/complaint-analysis/README.md

 # Consumer Complaint Analysis and Classification using Natural Language Processing
 - Coursework project for CMPE 257.
-- A Text analysis On consumer complaints based on the 'Consumer Complaint Database' dataset.
+- A Text analysis on consumer complaints based on the 'Consumer Complaint Database' dataset.

 ## Contributors:
 - Anshul Kumar: https://github.com/Anshul-Shandilya (016039894)